ASFHyP3/hyp3-docs/docs/dems.md

 We use the 2022 Release of the [Copernicus GLO-30 Public DEM](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank}, [available on AWS](https://registry.opendata.aws/copernicus-dem/ "Registry of Open Data on AWS - Copernicus DEM" ){target=_blank}.
 For more information, see the 'Releases' section of [this article](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank}.

-!!! important "Coverage gaps in Copernicus DEM GLO-30 filled using GLO-90"
+!!! tip "Coverage gaps in Copernicus DEM GLO-30 filled using GLO-90"

     The Copernicus DEM GLO-30 dataset does not provide coverage over Armenia and Azerbaijan.
 In the past, we have not supported On Demand product generation over those areas, due to the lack of DEM coverage.
 We now use the Copernicus DEM GLO-90 to fill those gaps.